 Distance-learning supervision available on this course.

-This course is located in the Department of Music and Performing Arts.
+This course is located in the School of Performance.
 Find out more about our research.

 Our PhD research programmes in Cambridge will allow you to explore your own interests in musicology, supported by the expertise of our staff.